 Training to be held online and in-person to train OSU Extension Educators.

-20 OSU Extension Educators working with DTC vendors will be able to train these vendors and their local farmers markets on data collection and use.
+20 OSU Extension Educators working with DTC vendors are able to train these vendors and their local farmers markets on data collection and use.

 8.